 Drones allow professional real estate photographers and Videographers to capture certain angles and views that are otherwise limited by standard cameras.
 This is the technology I’ll use when selling your home.

 This new medium creates a better sense of location and culture which buyers love.
 After all, more than 70% of homebuyers watch video tours according to a joint real estate consumer report from Google and the National Association of Realtors (NAR).
 Read more about my drone photography here.

-3. MARKETING & PRE-MARKETING YOUR HISTORIC HOME
+3. MARKETING & PRE-MARKETING FOR SELLING YOUR HISTORIC PHOENIX HOME

 HELPING YOU PREPARE TO SELL

 Before we can list your home for sale, it has to be in tip-top shape.
 If time is needed to accomplish this, that’s OK because I begin my pre-marketing.

 First, knowing how to professionally spruce up your home is part of the preparation which I will help guide you step-by-step by while walking through your home with you.
 Yes, I give you a lot to do in order to help you get your home ready to sell, but the outcome is wonderful!

 The longer a seller’s home is on the market, the less attractive the home becomes to buyers.
 The best home selling tricks are to prepare it for sale. price it right, hire the best listing agent and attract that excited home buyer who will offer top dollar in record time.